Basic Techniques for Accurate Resistance Measurement

 Figure 2.
 Sourcing Voltage Through a Known Resistor

 For this technique to work well, the value of the test resistance should be similar to the value of the unknown resistance (within 1 to 2 orders of magnitude).
-Here again, your voltmeter must have good accuracy, otherwise, it’ll introduce an error into your measurements.
+Here again, your voltmeter must have good accuracy, otherwise, it’ll introduce an error in your measurements.
 Also, the voltmeter used to measure Vtest should not load the circuit, which is to say that its input impedance should be 100 to 1000 times greater than Rtest.

 Intermediate Resistance Measurements